Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - react-dropzone@14.2.9
+ - react-dropzone@14.2.10

-This package contains the following license and notice below:
+This package contains the following license:

 The MIT License (MIT)